shashankmunda/PawPics/README.md

-Explore coolest and most quirky cat pictures for free and with zero-ads.
+Explore our collection of coolest and most quirky cat pictures for free and with zero-ads.

 <p>Our goal is to provide an ad-free, clean experience of amazing cat pictures in a user-friendly feed that serves all types of cat lovers <span>&#128571.</span> </p>